looplanguage/docs/docs/testing/unittest.md

 ## Assert

-"assert" checks if the variable is "true".
+The function "assert" checks if the given argument is "true".
 You will need this function if you I.E. want to check if one number is greater than another.

 ```loop